greena13/redux-and-the-rest/README.md

 Checking for these statuses is useful for displaying success or error messages:

 * `SUCCESS`: When the response to the a request to fetch collection or an item has arrived and it was a success.
 You can now use the contents of the collection or item.
 * `ERROR`: When the response to the a request to fetch collection or an item has arrived and it was an error.
-You should now check the `status.error` attribute for details.
+You should now check the `status.errors` attribute for details.
 * `DESTROY_ERROR`: When the response to the request to destroy an existing item has arrived, and it's an error.
-You should now check the `status.error` attribute for details.
+You should now check the `status.errors` attribute for details.

 #### Knowing when to call your action creators